NeoGeographyToolkit/StereoPipeline/docs/tools/dem_mosaic.rst

 The program ``dem_mosaic`` takes as input a list of DEM files and creates a mosaic.
 By default, it seamlessly blends the DEMs where they overlap.
-It can also process the inputs to be combined in other ways, as described below.
+It can also combine the inputs in other ways.

-The input DEMs can either be set on the command line, or, if too many, they can be listed in a text file (one per line) and that file can be passed to the tool.

 See many examples in :numref:`dem_mosaic_examples`.